Benjamin-V-Chan/statistical-simulation-100-prisoners-riddle/README.md

 # statistical-simulation-100-prisoners-riddle

 The **100 Prisoners Problem** is a classic puzzle in probability theory and combinatorics.
 In this scenario, 100 prisoners are each assigned a unique number from 1 to 100 and must find their own number among 100 drawers to survive.
 Each prisoner is allowed to open only 50 drawers and cannot communicate with others.
-Despite the bleak odds, a known strategy remarkably increases their chances of survival.
+Despite the bleak odds, a known strategy of following a "chain of numbers" remarkably increases their chances of survival.

 ## Background